tidepool-org/blip/docs/Architecture.md

 **Problem:** Effectively manage all the state shared across visualizations (listed below) with a minimum of duplicated code so that feature iteration can proceed as efficiently as possible.

-General principle, learned from experience: It is better to think about the Tidepool data visualizations as *one* (meta) interface between a user and a set of diabetes device (+ contextual) data with many different surface manifestations (daily, weekly, trends, basics, device settings) than to think of it as half a dozen *different* data visualizations (daily, weekly, etc.)
+General principle, learned from experience: It is better to think about the Tidepool data visualizations as *one* (meta) interface between a user and a set of diabetes device (+ contextual) data with many different surface manifestations (daily, bgLog, trends, basics, device settings) than to think of it as half a dozen *different* data visualizations (daily, bgLog, etc.)

-Another way to phrase this: there is more application state requiring code to manage that is *shared* between all of the separate data views in blip (daily, weekly, etc.) than there is that is separate.
+Another way to phrase this: there is more application state requiring code to manage that is *shared* between all of the separate data views in blip (daily, bgLog, etc.) than there is that is separate.
 The shared state includes:

 - user display preference for blood glucose units (mg/dL or mmol/L)
 - user display preference for target blood glucose range